Valdez bests Ohtani, Astros top Angels 3-1 for opener record - NewsBreak

 Alex Bregman had an early RBI single and a late homer as the Astros won their 10th straight season opener.
 That matches the mark posted in the late 19th century by the Boston Beaneaters — now the Atlanta Braves.

-Valdez (1-0) was nearly untouchable in the late-blooming lefty’s first career start in April, striking out six.
-He retired 15 straight Angels after Matt Duffy’s single in the second, and exited only after Duffy’s soft infield single in the seventh.
+Valdez (1-0) was dominant in the late-blooming left-hander's first career start in April, striking out six and yielding one early walk.
+He retired 15 straight Angels after Matt Duffy’s single in the second, and exited only after Duffy's soft infield single in the seventh.

-“That guy, he’s a beast,” Houston catcher Martín Maldonado said.
-“He goes out there and he doesn’t talk too much.
-He just executes pitches.”

-Valdez’s lead still nearly slipped away in the seventh when Anthony Rendon missed a go-ahead homer by inches down the left-field line.

 Ohtani (0-1) struck out nine while pitching one-run ball into the fifth inning for the Angels, who lost their season opener for the eighth time in nine years.
 Last season's AL MVP went 0 for 4 at the plate while taking advantage of baseball's offseason rule change allowing him to remain the designated hitter after he finishes pitching.

-Michael Brantley doubled and scored on Bregman’s single off Ohtani in the third.
-Bregman and Yordan Alvarez then homered off new Angels reliever Ryan Tepera in the eighth.
+Michael Brantley doubled and scored on Bregman's single off Ohtani in the third.
+Bregman then homered leading off the eighth on new reliever Ryan Tepera's first pitch for the Angels, and Yordan Alvarez added a solo shot on Tepera's fourth pitch.

 Ohtani didn’t win, but he made more baseball history: He became the first player in baseball history to throw his team’s first pitch of the season — a 99 mph fastball in the dirt to José Altuve — and to face his team’s first pitch of the season at the plate.